 Even before the merge, Google Analytics has always tracked consumer behavior.
 As mentioned earlier, the Google Marketing Platform comes with an integration center.
 Their suggestions take into consideration consumer behavior, which empowers companies to appeal to a more accurate customer base.

+There are several Google Marketing Platform products.
 Today, the Google Marketing Platform specializes in the overlap between both advertising and analytics.
 Similar to how there are built-in tools geared towards small businesses, which will be discussed later, there are advanced solutions for large enterprise companies, too.
 The following are these advanced solutions with some noteworthy characteristics:

 Insights provided by Google’s machine learning to use wherever the company wishes to.
 With Analytics 360 specifically, Google provides advanced analysis and unsampled reports.
 Additionally, they offer roll-up reporting, which are global performances on a country-to-country basis, and custom funnels, which analyze certain consumer behavior metrics.
 Additionally, they update their data every 10 minutes to maintain timeliness.